datalad/datalad/paper.md

 To achieve modularity without impeding usability, DataLad simplifies working with the resulting hierarchies of Git repositories via recursive operations across dataset boundaries.
 With this, DataLad provides a "mono-repo"-like user experience in datasets with arbitrarily deep nesting, and makes it trivial to operate on individual files deep in the hierarchy or entire trees of datasets.
 A testament of this is [datasets.datalad.org](http://datasets.datalad.org), created as the project's initial goal to provide a data distribution with unified access to already available public data archives in neuroscience, such as [crcns.org](http://crcns.org) and [openfmri.org](http://openfmri.org).
-It is curated by the DataLad team, and provides, at the time of publication, streamlined access to over 250 TBs of data across a wide range of projects and archives in a fully modularized way.
+It is curated by the DataLad team, and provides, at the time of publication, streamlined access to over 260 TBs of data across over 5,000 subdatasets from a wide range of projects and dozens of archives in a fully modularized way.

 **Re-executable annotation of changes.**
 Digital provenance is crucial for the trustworthiness and reproducibility of a research result, and contributes to the reusability aspect of the FAIR principles [@FAIR2016].